TikhonJelvis/website/drafts/Tree-Edit-Distance/index.md

 type Forest a = [Tree a]
 ```

 At each node, we have a value and a list of sub-trees.
-For this algorithm, having a separate `Forest` type turns out to be particularly useful because much of the code works with forests rather than trees themselves.
+For this algorithm, having a separate `Forest` type turns out to be particularly useful because much of the code works with forests rather than single trees.

 Since this is a dynamic programming problem, we're going to use integers to index into sub-problems.
 For the linear string case, these integers could just be the position in the list.
 But what do we do for trees?